April 9th, 2018 | by Gregg S. Fisher, CFA, "Invest with Reason"

 - Passive indexes are less tax-efficient than many investors realize, but active tax-loss harvesting can enhance returns of an index-tracking portfolio, and adding a multi-factor investment strategy can further add to returns.

-Many investors were stunned to learn just how much of their bumper gains from the 2017 bull market they will need to surrender to the coffers of Uncle Sam and state tax authorities.
+Many investors were stunned to learn just how much of their bumper gains from the 2017 bull market they surrendered to the coffers of Uncle Sam and state tax authorities.
 It doesn’t have to be this way: In our experience, a successful “tax alpha” (additional return generated through active tax management) strategy can boost after-tax returns of an equity portfolio by one percentage point.
 With the dramatic changes in the tax code that took effect in January 2018, I thought this would be an opportune time to write about our thinking on taxes and investing, along with some tax-managed investment strategies that we deploy at Gerstein Fisher.

 Taxes are a Drag